We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 – and countries like Sweden, Denmark and the Netherlands continue to state openly that there is still no reliable scientific evidence to support the claim that wearing masks in shops reduces transmission of the Covid-19.

-So why are most governments around the globe, so keen to force people to wear face masks, in more and more scenarios?
+So again, why are most governments around the globe, so keen to force people to wear face masks, in more and more scenarios?

 – despite the Deputy Chief Medical Officer Jenny Harries reiterating that the evidence that masks reduce the spreading of the virus “is not strong”.